 Fussy baby, hungry baby?

-Bear in mind, a baby fussing during feeds, pulling at the breast, refusing the breast, not wanting to lie flat, or being fretful can have other causes.
-A possible reason can be if your baby is not getting enough milk.
+A baby fussing during feeds, pulling at the breast, refusing the breast, not wanting to lie flat, or being fretful can have other causes.
+A possible reason can be if your baby is not getting enough milk and is not gaining weight normally, and Dr Jack Newman notes that symptoms of reflux may be associated with low milk supply22.
 Oversupply and food allergy can also be confused with not enough milk and rigid approaches to a perception of “oversupply” can quickly become “not enough milk” (Newman, 2014).
 True oversupply can sometimes cause symptoms of lactose overload.
-Other causes for fussing in babies are mentioned in Fussy Breastfed Baby.
+Other causes for fussing in babies are described in Fussy Breastfed Baby.
 If you are not sure what is making your baby fuss, always check with your health professional and find an IBCLC lactation consultant to help you if it could be connected to feeding issues.

 Frequent small feeds, keep baby upright, burp baby

 - Upright positions for feeding, carrying and gentle handling.
 Try frequent smaller breastfeeds rather than large feeds further apart (Womanly Art of Breastfeeding, 2010)

 - Conversely breastfeeding in a laid back position may help (Wambach & Riordan, 2015)

 - Look at mum’s diet and consider if an Elimination Diet could help if allergies are involved

 - If oversupply is suspected check positioning, tongue function and breastfeeding management with your lactation consultant